 It’s amazing how many things have come together for me while drafting my third book, Talking about Touchy Topics.
 Seems like the Law of Attraction is working, the Universe says, “Yes, you got it.
 Now is the time for this book.”
 People who might be helpful in one way or another, reference materials, real-life examples, online communication platforms, all dropping right into my path.

-Another path, however, is 500% altruistic, “Stand Up to Bullying with Ian McKellen.”
+One such drop in is a landing page, “Stand Up to Bullying with Ian McKellen.”
 If you don’t recognize this renowned actor by his real name, you might know Ian McKellen as Gandalf, Magneto, James Whale, King Lear, or many other characters.
-“Stand Up to Bullying” is helping me in several ways, and I have a hunch it will help many of you as well.
+“Stand Up to Bullying” is helping me in several ways, and I have a hunch it will help many of my readers as well.

-This path operates as a landing page with links to articles and videos about bullying.
+This landing page provides links to articles and videos about bullying.
 Some of the linked articles, particularly those in Psychology Today, link additional articles in sidebars.
 The information on bullying is organized into three sections: “How to Spot Bullying,” “How to Stand Up to Bullying,” and “How to Stop Bullying.”
 There is a fourth section with more info about Ian McKellen.

-The material on this path has contributed to my book in progress as well as to my own life.
-Sexual harassment and assault in workplaces serve as my book’s primary example of a Touchy Topic.
+This material has contributed to my book in progress as well as to my own life.
+Sexual harassment and assault in workplaces serve as my book’s primary example of a Touchy Topic that’s difficult to talk about.
 “Stand Up to Bullying” confirmed my idea that sexual harassment and assault are forms of bullying.
-The negative effects for survivors of sexual mistreatment resemble those for other forms of bullying.
+The negative effects for survivors of sexual mistreatment resemble those for other kinds of bullying.

 I experienced several different types of gender-based mistreatment in a former workplace.
 Some of it was specifically sexual in nature, some was not.
 But I now know that all of it was bullying.
 I now have a word for it, a word that clicks with me.
 I finally understand why bullying that was not, strictly speaking, sexual, but was gender-related, left me with the same after effects, and every bit as severe.